pib-rocks/software-setup/README.md

   `ansible-playbook --inventory-file hosts.ini firstrun.yml -l pib --ask-pass --ask-become-pass`

-  and enter the password for your user on the raspberry pi and another enter as the passwords will be the same.
+  and enter the password for your user on the raspberry pi and hit enter again as the passwords will be the same.

 ## Install ROS2 to your raspberry pi: